philsturgeon/phil.tech/src/content/tech-climate.md

 In tech many of us have the privilege of above average incomes, and a disproportionate freedom of choice in where we work, even in the COVID-19 pandemic.
 This privilege can be wielded for the good of everyone else when it comes to contributing to climate solutions, but how is a discussion in itself.
 There are three common schools of thought.

+- Work for charities and organizations who's core purpose is solving climate issues.
+- Work for companies which have a big impact on the environment, and work from the inside to turn them around, as a Sustainability Software Engineer, or as part of a Green Team.
 - Chase the biggest salary, regardless of what the company does, and give as much of it to climate projects as you can afford.
-- Work for companies which have a big impact on the environment, and work from the inside to turn them around, as a Sustainability Software Engineer, or as part of a [Green Team](TODO).
-- Work for charities and organizations who's core purpose is solving climate issues.

 Green Tech has been exploding over the last few years, and salaries are pretty competitive.
 The idea that organizations benefiting the environment pay in peanuts and warm feelings is as untrue as it is pervasive.
 That said, you could certainly chase far bigger paychecks increasing clicks at a democracy subverting social media giant, or helping screw over contracted labour at a ride-share company.

-If you're chasing the big salary and screwing people/countries over, you're doing more harm than good, even if you donate 50% of your income, but if you can work somewhere innocuous (I build software which [helps people design APIs](https://stoplight.io/)) and put some of that income towards environmental & social good, then that's a great way to go too.
+If you're chasing the big salary and screwing people/countries over, you're doing more harm than good, even if you donate 50% of your income.
+If you can work somewhere innocuous (I build software which [helps people design APIs](https://stoplight.io/)) and put some of that income towards environmental & social good, then that's a great way to go too.
 Direct or indirect support for the environment, so long as you first do no harm.

-Something to keep in mind is that whilst getting a giant company like Microsoft, Shopify, Amazon, etc. to make better decisions is A Good Thing™️, but small and medium enterprises (SMEs) make up 60% of CO2 emissions.
+Something to keep in mind is that whilst getting a giant company like Microsoft, Shopify, Amazon, etc. to make better decisions is A Good Thing™️, but small and medium enterprises (SMEs) [make up 60% of CO2 emissions in Europe](https://op.europa.eu/en/publication-detail/-/publication/aa507ab8-1a2a-4bf1-86de-5a60d14a3977).
 As they often don't have the time or money to retrain, rewrite, or hire specific sustainable software engineers, you can help knock out a huge chunk of the CO2 by working on tech-based business information solutions that help businesses reduce their footprints.

 Keeping all of this in mind, if you decide you'd like to have a browse around for jobs to see if there is anything that solves a problem you're interested in, has compensation you're happy with, and lets you work in a location you're happy working, then here's where you start looking.